-The merits of the application of the Decision Analysis tools for development decisions have been further described in detail.
+The merits of applying the Decision Analysis tools for development decisions have been further described in detail.
 Luedeling & Shepherd (2016) point out that Decision Analysis solves the problem of data gaps, which has often prevented research from comprehensively and holistically forecasting decision impacts.
 It also allows explicit consideration of risks and variability.

-Decision Analysis tools allow for decision making that draws on all appropriate sources of evidence rather than rule out intangible and hard to measure aspects of a decision.
-Luedeling & Shepherd (2016) point out that, in Decision Analysis, a model should include all the factors and all the important decision impacts that experts consider relevant, regardless of data availability.
-Shepherd et al. (2015) points out that Decision Analysis tools are particularly useful in development contexts, where data are often sparse.
+Decision Analysis tools allow for decision-making that draws on all appropriate sources of evidence rather than rule out intangible and hard-to-measure aspects of a decision.
+Luedeling & Shepherd (2016) point out that, in Decision Analysis, a model should include all the factors and all the critical decision impacts that experts consider relevant, regardless of data availability.
+Shepherd et al. (2015) point out that Decision Analysis tools are particularly useful in development contexts, where data are often sparse.
 One very useful aspect of the approach is that expert knowledge can be used to fill in the knowledge gaps and avoid missing important factors when deciding about development interventions.

-Process for systematic support for development decisiobns
+Process for systematic support for development decisions

-Decision framing
+Step 1: Decision framing

-Decision framing is the first part of the decision analysis process, it determines the boundaries of a decision and is the most important aspect of making a good decision.
-Decision framing starts by identifying both a decision to be modeled and the relevant experts.
-This is not as simple as it sounds and should be undertaken carefully and with a lot of forethought.
-Consideration of the criteria which define a decision can help to help add structure to this important step in the process:
+Decision framing is the first part of the decision analysis process; it determines the boundaries of a decision and is the most important aspect of making a good decision.
+Decision framing starts by identifying a decision to be modeled and the relevant experts.
+This is not as simple as it sounds and should be undertaken carefully and with much forethought.
+Consideration of the criteria that define a decision can help to add structure to this important step in the process:

-As Shepherd et al. (in preparation) points out, in order to to achieve clarity in decision making each of the above elements, and the preferences of the decision maker, need to be carefully defined.
+As Shepherd et al. (20XX) point out, in order to achieve clarity in decision making, each of the above elements and the preferences of the decision-maker, need to be carefully defined.
 Once the decision has been identified, the decision analysts then identify and convene relevant decision-makers, stakeholders, and any additional experts.
-We find that around 20 experts makes for a manageable workshop, more can be cumbersome, especially when dealing with model building in plenary.
+We find that around 20 experts make for a manageable workshop, but more can be cumbersome, especially when dealing with model building in plenary.

-It is important to have a number of different types of knowledge holders involved in the development of the impact model.
+It is essential to have several different types of knowledge holders involved in developing the impact model.
 Therefore, expert selection should seek to gather experts with knowledge on as many aspects of the decision as possible.
 As Fenton & Neil (2012) points out, expert knowledge is often vital in identifying critical, underlying causal factors that affect risks and opportunities that would otherwise have been missed based on available data or statistical models.
-The experts selected for modeling agriculture for nutrition decisions should represent a mix of knowledge holders such as academic institutions (e.g. nutritionists and agronomists), government institutions, local villages and development organizations (see Luedeling, 2017).
+The experts selected for modeling sustainable agriculture for food security and nutrition decisions should represent a mix of knowledge holders such as academic institutions (e.g., nutritionists and agronomists), government institutions, local villages and development organizations (see Luedeling, 2017).

-Generating a graphical model
+Step 2: Generating a graphical model

-The next step in the Decision Analysis process is to jointly develop a decision model ().
-In the workshop setting it is important for the analyst to gather all the variables that the expert group agrees are logically important to describe the impact pathway of the decision and include them in the model.
+The next step in the Decision Analysis process is jointly developing a decision model.
+In the workshop setting, the analyst needs to gather all the variables that the expert group agrees are logically important to describe the impact pathway of the decision and include them in the model.
 This should be done regardless of the ease of measurement of the individual variables.

-Before engaging in this process the overall context for the model (the decision that was identified) should be defined explicitly and agreed upon in plenary discussions with the identified experts.
+Before engaging in this process, the overall context for the model (the identified decision) should be defined explicitly and agreed upon in plenary discussions with the identified experts.
 Once this has been done, building the graphical model can begin.
-In our approach we start from the decision framing step through to the model development by asking experts to work together and peer review each others work.
+In our approach, we start from the decision-framing step to the model development by asking experts to work together and peer review each other's work.